pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

 better.
 That is, your R code will be easier to use, easier to read, easier to understand (for you and others), and faster to execute.

-Instructions to get started, as well as some more detailed tutorials, are below, in the **Quick Start**.
+Instructions to get started, as well as some more detailed tutorials, are near the bottom, in the **Quick Start**.

 Here, I'll show a few *very brief* motivating examples (see the links below for details).

 You can probably guess what this first snippet is doing:

 	iris %>%
         group_by(Species) %>%